open-xml-templating/docxtemplater/README.md

 ## Documentation

-The full documentation of the latest version can be found on [read the docs](https://docxtemplater.com/docs).
+The full documentation of the latest version can be found [here](https://docxtemplater.com/docs).

 See [CHANGELOG.md](CHANGELOG.md) for information about how to migrate from older versions.